davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 bias of both Ca-in-olivine and heat-flow measurements towards shallower depths, we suggest that the xenoliths were likely entrained at 45-75 km depth.
-This implies that the thermal structure of the mantle lithosphere can be modeled by ~65-90 mW/m^2 conductive geotherms.
+This implies that the thermal structure of the mantle lithosphere can be modeled by conductive geotherms with ~65-90 mW/m^2 steady-state heat flow.
 Relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" lithospheric geotherm conforms to constraints from independent studies.